 If a student is unable to pay the overpayment in full, he/she can set up a repayment plan with the U.S. Department of Education.
-Before doing so, the student should contact Registration and Financial Services to confirm the situation has been referred to the U.S. Department of Education before any repayment plan can be arranged.
+Before doing so, the student should contact the Financial Aid Office to confirm the situation has been referred to the U.S. Department of Education before any repayment plan can be arranged.

 U.S. Department of Education Student Financial Assistance Programs P.O.
-Box 4222 Iowa City, IA 52245

-Phone: 1-800-621-3115 Email: DCS_HELP@ed.gov.
+Box 4222 Iowa City, IA 52245 Phone: 1-800-621-3115 Email: DCS HELP@ed.gov.

-For examples of the Return of Title IV Funds calculations or questions regarding the overpayment policy, please contact the Registration and Financial Services Office.
+For examples of the Return of Title IV Funds calculations or questions regarding the overpayment policy, please contact the Financial Aid Office.